Kim Moreland Timmerman ’98 spent her first year in college at the University of Northern Iowa, expecting to become a speech pathologist.

 “The size of Simpson is a really good size for students coming out of a school our size, because our students at ADM are really involved and they expect their teachers to know them really, really well,” she says.
 “They would have that same experience at Simpson.”

 It won’t be long before Timmerman can start recruiting future Simpson students at home.
-She and her husband, David, live in Earlham and are raising four children, ages 3, 5, 7 and 9.
+She and her husband, David, live in Earlham and are raising four children.